 This canon is called Mons Meg and weighs 6 tons!!!!
 At the time it required 100 men to be moved.

-Monuments to visit in Edinburgh Castle
+Monuments to visit inside the Castle of Edinburgh

 Below are the monuments you can visit in Edinburgh Castle Scotland.